Find a Forester

 DEC Foresters- Located throughout the state, DEC foresters are available upon request, depending on availability to help landowners get started managing their land by creating a basic stewardship plan and providing technical assistance at no cost.

-Consulting Foresters- Independent individuals and small businesses provide a wide array of forestry services to landowners.
-The DEC Cooperating Forester Program provides a list of consulting foresters who can help you meet your forestry goals.
+Consulting and Industrial Foresters- Independent individuals and small businesses provide a wide array of forestry services to landowners.
+The DEC Cooperating Forester Program provides a list of consulting and industrial foresters who can help you meet your forestry goals.
 These foresters charge a fee and are able to provide a wide array of forestry services that complement the free service provided by DEC foresters.

 - Cooperating Forester Program